christophhart/hise_documentation/scriptnode/manual/cpp_generator.md

 ```

 As you can see, it moves the implementation into a private namespace called `Class_impl`, and then uses a alias to refer to the implementation in the `custom` namespace (so it's accessible as `custom::Example` from other nodes).
+The reason is that it keeps the "original" namespace clean from all the internal declarations of signal chains, which might conflict with each other.

 Now this looks pretty boring, but it's important to understand the structure.
 Everything else will either be declared as compile-time expression (the signal path) or in the constructor (the default initialisation values and parameter callbacks).